battery-lcf/batteryarchive-agent/README.md

 To get a description of the API, look at the YAML file in api/api.yaml

+During installation a sample database is added.
+You can use the database to import the sample data.
+If you like to run the database externally, you can use the schema in the data folder and create a database connection in redash.

 ## Final setup and data import

 You are now ready to add data and use the site.